Sexual Offences Act 2003

 The Sexual Offences Act 2003 (c.
-42) is an Act of the Parliament (for England and Wales).
+42) is an act of the Parliament (for England and Wales).

-It partly replaced the Sexual Offences Act 1956 with more specific and explicit wording.
+It partly replaced the Sexual Offences Act 1956 (4 & 5 Eliz.
+2. c.
+69) with more specific and explicit wording.
 It also created several new offences such as non-consensual voyeurism, assault by penetration, causing a child to watch a sexual act, and penetration of any part of a corpse.
 It defines and sets legal guidelines for rape in English law.
 It is also the main legislation dealing with child sexual abuse.

 The corresponding legislation in Scotland is the Sexual Offences (Scotland) Act 2009 and in Northern Ireland the Sexual Offences (Northern Ireland) Order 2008.

 Major changes

-Part I of the act makes many changes to the sexual crimes laws in England and Wales (and to some extent Northern Ireland), almost completely replacing the Sexual Offences Act 1956.
+Part I of the act makes many changes to the sexual crimes laws in England and Wales (and to some extent Northern Ireland), almost completely replacing the Sexual Offences Act 1956 (4 & 5 Eliz.
+2. c.
+69).

 Rape

-Rape has been redefined from the Sexual Offences Act 1956 (amended in 1976 and 1994) to read:
+Rape has been redefined from the Sexual Offences Act 1956 (4 & 5 Eliz.
+2. c.
+69), amended by the Sexual Offences (Amendment) Act 1976 and the Criminal Justice and Public Order Act 1994, to read: